-I first wrote the checklist below five years ago.
-Back then it included information about Shmitah, a distant memory.
-I’ve edited it, and republishing it as a new post.
+I first wrote the checklist below seven years ago.
+I’m republishing it as a new post, for the second time.
 I’ve also set up a page with the best posts about Rosh Hashanah, Yom Kippur, and Sukkot.

 Some of the tips below only apply when Rosh Hashanah is on Shabbat or leads into Shabbat.
 Don’t hesitate to ask if you have questions.
 You can also post on the Mother in Israel Facebook page.